lewagon/dotfiles/04-Front-End/04-JS-and-DOM/01-Even-or-odd/README.md

 When you open your browser, you will see a list of checks which are red.
 Your goal is to fix the `evenOrOdd` function so that all the checks pass.
 Whenever you make a change in your JS file you need to **refresh the browser** to see your code reflected.

-Try to put a `console.log(number)` in your `eventOrOdd` function, open your browser's console and have a look.
+Try to put a `console.log(number)` in your `evenOrOdd` function, open your browser's console and have a look.
 You should see 3 results: `0`, `1` and `2`.
 These come from the `check` function in the `event_or_odd_examiner.js` file in the `spec` folder.

-As long as the `eventOrOdd` function is not done, the tests will be red.
+As long as the `evenOrOdd` function is not done, the tests will be red.
 They will turn green once you have implemented the correct function.

 ## Specs